 Sukha Shayya – comfortable bed,

-Manaso nivrutti, shama – contentment, tranquility of mind,
+Manaso nivrutti, shama – contentment, tranquillity of mind,

 Abstinence from anxiety, sexual act and physical exercise,